maboa/MDN/live-streaming.md

 Streaming Services
 ------------------

-Although you can install software like SHOUTcast and Icecast
+Although you can install software like GStreamer, SHOUTcast and Icecast you will also find a lot of third party services that will do much of the work for you.